-- Once the grantee anticipates applying for CDBG funding, no choice limiting action can be taken on the project by any party in the development process, including contractors, until the environmental review for the project has been approved in accordance with Part 58.
+- Once the grantee anticipates utilizing NSP funding, no choice limiting action can be taken on the project by any party in the development process, including contractors, until the environmental review for the project has been approved in accordance with Part 58.
 This specifically precludes any construction or choice limiting action from occurring until the project receives environmental approval.
-Choice limiting actions include real property acquisition, repair, rehabilitation, construction, demolition, site clearance or leasing activities.
-In addition, until the environmental review is approved, neither CDBG funds nor non-CDBG funds can be committed to the project for any choice limiting activity. - This section only provides general guidance for environmental compliance.
-Grantees with particular concerns or questions should refer to Part 58 regulations (Appendix K), review related state-provided training materials, and/or consult with Commerce staff to ascertain compliance requirements. - No CDBG funds can be released, obligated or incurred until the environmental review process is completed and cleared by the State. - All micro-loan and revolving loan projects as with any CDBG-assisted project must be initially reviewed to determine which review level is required.
-Any city and/or county that have been awarded a CDBG Micro-loan grant since 1998 or opted to retain a Revolving Loan Fund locally once their Economic Development grant was completed must follow required procedures regarding the environmental review.
-This review is conducted for each business that receives any CDBG funds according to the type of activities that the business has chosen to be the total project.
-As with any project, the total project includes all activities regardless of funding source for the activity, whether funded with CDBG, private or local funds.
+Choice limiting actions include real property acquisition, repair, rehabilitation, construction, demolition, site clearance, or leasing activities.
+In addition, until the environmental review is approved, neither NSP funds nor non-NSP funds can be committed to the project for any choice limiting activity. - This section only provides general guidance for environmental compliance.
+Grantees with particular concerns or questions should refer to Part 58 regulations (Appendix J), review related state-provided training materials, and/or consult with Commerce staff to ascertain compliance requirements. - No NSP funds can be released, obligated, or incurred until the environmental review process is completed and cleared by the State.